-You might enjoy Best Kids Books by Age for Gift Ideas
+You May Also Enjoy Best Kids Books by Age for Gift Ideas

 #14.
 Can’t You Sleep Little Bear by Martin Waddell

-You may also like 11 Special Picture Books, Perfect for Father’s Day
+You May Also Enjoy 11 Special Picture Books, Perfect for Father’s Day

-You may also like Best Books for Kids Aged 8-12 yrs
+You May Also Enjoy Best Books for Kids Aged 8-12 yrs

 When all the letters of the alphabet race one another up the coconut tree, will there be enough room?

-Of course there is always enough room for this rollicking alphabet chant that has been a children’s favorite for more than twenty years!
+Of course there is always enough room for this rollicking alphabet chant that has been a children’s favourite for more than twenty years!

 “Chocolate mousse!”, says greedy Goose.
 “Don’t just grab it,” says angry Rabbit.
 Good manners aren’t on the menu at this meal.